-What is Dry Powder and what is its impact on valuation levels?
+What is Dry Powder?
+What is its impact on valuation levels?

 In the 2022 edition of its annual global private equity report, Bain looks back at a Dry Powder that has increased for the seventh consecutive year.
 While it was only $1.4 trillion in 2014, by the end of 2021, it stands at $3.4 trillion globally.